 As you can see, LinkedIn Today looks like your typical online newspaper.
 The only difference: The articles are coming from many different sources and are customized to your interests.
 The ways it works is this:

-Step #1: LinkedIn will look at your connections and the news that they are reading.
+Step #1: LinkedIn will look at your Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. and the news that they are reading.

 LinkedIn connections are generally professionals in your field of study.
 If one of your connections shares an article they find on LinkedIn, the LinkedIn Today service will pull that article as something that might interest you.
 This is a great way to stay on top of the latest news in your industry, so people generally love using LinkedIn Today.
 Even if your connections don’t share the same interests as you, you’ll be able to see what your boss thinks is important.

 Step #2: LinkedIn will look at the groups and industries you follow.

 You have the option to join groups on LinkedIn and follow specific industries/companies.
 Even if you’re not sure who to follow, LinkedIn will give you suggestions on the right hand side of your screen.
 As users become more familiar with LinkedIn, they realize that following groups and industries is a great way to further their connections.
 LinkedIn then looks at those you are following and pulls news based on these likes.
 This is where interests other than your profession come into play.
 For example, you might be a marketing director and connected with other marketing directors, but you could be a huge Chicago Cubs fan.
 If you’re a part of a bunch of sports-related groups, you’ll have that news coming into your LinkedIn Today.
 Below is a screenshot showing where you can find companies and groups that may interest you:

 Step #3: LinkedIn looks at the connections that happen between industries.